-Please note that the café ceases to serve hot meals at 3pm daily – snacks, drinks and ice creams are available from the counter until closing.
+Please note that the café stops serving hot meals at 3pm daily – snacks, drinks and ice creams are available from the counter until closing.

 - Lunch served: 12noon-3.00pm